John Graves Simcoe: Lieutenant Governor of Upper Canada

+Conflict with the United States

 Simcoe's priority was the Northwest Indian War between the United States and the "Western Confederacy" of Native Americans west of the Appalachian Mountains and south of the Great Lakes (the Shawnee, Miami, Wyandot, and other tribes).
 This conflict had begun in 1785 and was still raging when Simcoe arrived in 1792.
 Simcoe had hoped to form an Indian barrier state between the two countries, even though he distrusted Joseph Brant, the main Indian leader.
 Simcoe rejected the section of the Treaty of Paris (1783) which awarded that area to the US, because American actions had nullified the treaty.
 However, the French Revolutionary Wars broke out in 1793.
 The government in London decided to seek good terms with the United States.
 Simcoe was instructed to avoid giving the US reason to mistrust Britain, but, at the same time, to keep the Natives on both sides of the border friendly to Britain.
 The Indians asked for British military support, which was initially refused, but in 1794 Britain supplied the Indians with rifles and ammunition.

 In February 1794, the governor general, Lord Dorchester, expecting the US to ally with France, said that war was likely to break out between the US and Britain before the year was out.
 This encouraged the Indians in their war.
 Dorchester ordered Simcoe to rally the Indians and arm British vessels on the Great Lakes.
 He also built Fort Miami (present-day Maumee, Ohio) to supply the Indians.
 Simcoe expelled Americans from a settlement on the southern shore of Lake Erie, which had threatened British control of the lake.
 US President Washington denounced the "irregular and high-handed proceeding of Mr. Simcoe."
 While Dorchester planned for a defensive war, Simcoe urged London to declare war: "Upper Canada is not to be defended by remaining within the boundary line."
 Dorchester was officially reprimanded by the Crown for his strong speech against the Americans in 1794.